Why is my cat throwing up white foam? We spoke to a vet to find out

 (Image credit: Getty Images)

-Based on these physical exam findings, your veterinarian will recommend appropriate diagnostic testing for your cat.
+Based on these physical exam findings, your vet will recommend appropriate diagnostic testing for your cat.
 Initial testing may include blood tests, fecal parasite testing, urine testing, and/or abdominal radiographs (x-rays).
-If these screening tests do not provide a diagnosis, your veterinarian may recommend more targeted testing.
+If these screening tests do not provide a diagnosis, your vet may recommend more targeted testing.

-Advanced testing for vomiting may include an abdominal ultrasound, a hypoallergenic diet trial (to rule out food allergies), or surgical biopsies of your cat’s intestines to look for cancer and inflammatory bowel disease (check out our guide to IBD in cats for more on the latter).
+Advanced testing for vomiting may include an abdominal ultrasound, a hypoallergenic diet trial (to rule out food allergies), or surgical biopsies of your cat’s intestines to look for cancer and inflammatory bowel disease.

 Determining the cause of vomiting often requires multiple rounds of testing, but this is essential to determine the best treatment plan for your cat.
 You may be referred to a veterinary specialist for portions of this diagnostic workup, depending on what testing your cat needs.